azdavis/rjsonnet/docs/std_lib.md

 _Available since version 0.10.0._

 Returns a string of length one whose only unicode codepoint has integer id n.
-This function is the inverse of `codepoint`.
+This function is the inverse of `std.codepoint`.

 ## `substr`

 _Available since version 0.10.0._

-`substr(str, from, len)` returns a string that is the part of `s` that starts at `offset` from and is `len` codepoints long.
+`std.substr(str, from, len)` returns a string that is the part of `s` that starts at `offset` from and is `len` codepoints long.

 If the string `s` is shorter than `from + len`, the suffix starting at position `from` will be returned.